abreparenteses/school-module.backend/README.md

-# financial-module
+# school-module

 Clojure microservice implementing: Components, Reitit, Pedestal, Schema, PostgreSQL and Tests

 ## About this project
- - **financial-module**: With ports and adapters architecture, this project is a simple financial module that allows you to register and manipulate accounts payable (and receivable in the future - if possible).
+ - **school-module**: With ports and adapters architecture, this project is a simple school module that allows you to register and manipulate accounts payable (and receivable in the future - if possible).

 - [parenthesin/components](https://github.com/parenthesin/components): Helpers and component wrappers to give a foundation to create new services in clojure, you can find components for database, http, webserver and tools for db migrations.